-- Salaries (\$34.7 million projected year-end in FY 2020) are budgeted at \$37.4 million and include: - Step increases for union employees. - A 3.0% merit based increase for administrative employees. - Total headcount increases by one (1) position. - Reduced vacant positions. - Fringe Benefits are budgeted to increase 9.37% over the FY 2020 projected year-end due to increased benefits costs related to reduced vacant positions, an increase in health insurance premiums and pension rates. - Services are budgeted to increase 14.90% over the FY 2020 projected year-end primarily due to professional and maintenance services. - Diesel Fuel is budgeted to decrease 8.00% under the FY 2020 projected year-end due to decreasing fuel prices. - Supplies are budgeted to increase 0.32% over the FY 2020 projected year-end due to CPI increases. - Insurance is budgeted to increase 6.82% over the FY 2020 projected year-end due to premium increases and projected claims expenses based on actuary reports. - Utilities are budgeted to increase 12.95% over the FY 2020 projected year-end due to rate increases and cloud technology for telephony.
+- Salaries (\$34.4 million projected year-end in FY 2020) are budgeted at \$37.4 million and include: - Step increases for union employees. - A 3.0% merit based increase for administrative employees. - Total headcount has a net change of (0) positions. - Reduced vacant positions. - Fringe Benefits are budgeted to increase 7.76% over the FY 2020 projected year-end due to increased benefits costs related to reduced vacant positions, an increase in health insurance premiums and pension rates. - Services are budgeted to increase 18.79% over the FY 2020 projected year-end primarily due to professional and maintenance services. - Diesel Fuel is budgeted to decrease 8.00% under the FY 2020 projected year-end due to decreasing fuel prices. - Supplies are budgeted to decrease 7.73% over the FY 2020 projected year-end due to COVID 19 supplies in FY 2020. - Insurance is budgeted to increase 6.82% over the FY 2020 projected year-end due to premium increases and projected claims expenses based on actuary reports. - Utilities are budgeted to increase 12.95% over the FY 2020 projected year-end due to rate increases and cloud technology for telephony.

-- Purchased Transportation DART is budgeted to increase 19.08% over the FY 2020 projected year-end due to contractual and ridership increases. - Purchased Transportation Transportation Disadvantaged (TD) is budgeted to decrease 49.34% over the FY 2020 projected year-end due to a contract price increase and a projected ridership decrease. - Purchased Transportation Trolleys is budgeted to increase 18.24% over the FY 2020 projected year-end due to contractual increases. - Purchased Transportation Mobility on Demand is budgeted to increase 113.48% over the FY 2020 projected year-end due to increases in grant funding.
-This includes Direct Connect and First/Last mile programs. - Miscellaneous expenses are budgeted to increase 20.59% over the FY 2020 projected year-end due to the FY 2020 COVID19 ban on travel for training.
+- Purchased Transportation Paratransit is budgeted to increase 29.04% over the FY 2020 projected year-end due to contractual and ridership increases. - Purchased Transportation Transportation Disadvantaged (TD) is budgeted to increase 49.34% over the FY 2020 projected year end due to a contract price increase and a projected ridership decrease. - Purchased Transportation Trolleys is budgeted to increase 18.24% over the FY 2020 projected year-end due to contractual increases. - Purchased Transportation TD is budgeted to increase 18.24% over the FY 2020 projected year-end due to contractual increases and. - Purchased Transportation Mobility on Demand is budgeted to increase 113.48% over the FY 2020 projected year-end due to increases in grant funding.
+This includes Direct Connect and First/Last mile programs. - Miscellaneous expenses are budgeted to increase 20.30% over the FY 2020 projected year-end due to the FY 2020 COVID19 ban on travel for training.

-FY 2021 PROPOSED CAPITAL IMPROVEMENT BUDGET AND FIVE-YEAR CAPITAL IMPROVE-MENT PLAN
+FY 2021 PROPOSED CAPITAL IMPROVEMENT BUDGET AND FIVE-YEAR CAPITAL IMPROVEMENT PLAN

 The FY 2021 proposed capital budget is focused on the sustainable bus replacement plan.
-The plan maintains emphasis on customer service through implementation of customer amenities such as new bus shelters, and the design and the start of the construction for the Central Avenue Bus Rapid Transit Project.
+The plan maintains emphasis on customer service through implementation of customer amenities such as new bus shelters, and the design and the start of the construction for the SunRunner Bus Rapid Transit Project.